Elypha/aria2-mod/README.md

 This project is for scripts to build [aria2](https://github.com/aria2/aria2) and [AriaNg-Native](https://github.com/mayswind/AriaNg-Native) with some custom mods and QoL features.

 Feedbacks are much appreciated via [Issues](https://github.com/Elypha/aria2-mod/issues), and please considering giving this project a star to let me know if you find it helpful.
+You can also watch this project to subscript to future releases.

 Thanks ♪(･ω･)ﾉ